open-energy-transition/grid-mapping-starter-kit/README.md

 # Grid Mapping Starter Kit
-*Contains a starter kit for Electrical Transmission Grid Mapping in OpenStreetMap by combining Osmose with JOSM*
+**Contains a starter kit for Electrical Transmission Grid Mapping in OpenStreetMap by combining Osmose with JOSM*Ü

-_Please keep in mind that the content of this repository is still under development and the recommendations may change significantly over time._
+_The content of this repository is still under development and may significantly change over time._

 ## Setup Mapping Environment
 1. Install the newest version JOSM on your machine.
 [Link](https://josm.openstreetmap.de/)
 2. Configure the JOSM GUI preferences according to your needs.
 A preconfigured preferences file is [available here](josm-config/preferences.xml).
 The wiki gives [details](https://josm.openstreetmap.de/wiki/Help/Preferences) on where to place the perferences.xml file depending on your operating system.
-3. Add the [paint map style](), optimized for large scale transmission grid mapping, under Edit->Preferences->Paint Map style
+3. Add the [paint map style](), optimized for large scale transmission grid mapping, under Edit->Preferences->Paint Map Style.
 4. Zoom to you area of interested and download new transmission grid data into your osm-transmission-grid layer using the preconfigured Overpass Turbo Script.
 If the download fails the timeout is to low or the bounding box to large.
 ```
 [out:json][timeout:60];
 // Use the current map's bounding box for the search area